-You may know them as Skiboards, Snow Blades or Big Foot.
-All being a short form of regular skis that allow free movement and enhance creativity on the slopes.
+You may know them as Skiboards, Snowblades, Skiblades or Big Foot.
+All being a short form of regular skis that allow free movement and enhance creativity and fun on the slopes.

 The term "Skiboards" was established in 1998 and referred to the construction of the short skis developed from snowboards.
+This term seems to be the most common in the US, and it was used by companies like Atomic, Elan or Fischer.
 They were meant to carve on the edges like snowboards but were made separately for each foot, therefore still being skis.

 What is the Difference Between Skiboards and Snowblades?

 Skiing professionals like to distinguish between classic skiboards and snowblades.
-While both of these terms refer basically to short skis and are widely understood as such, you can find some differences between the two if you look at them properly.
+While both of these terms refer basically to short skis and are widely understood as such, you can find some differences between the two.
 Skiboards are more true to their snowboarding origin, therefore they tend to be wider, have usually wooden cores, feature twin tips to ride easily forwards and backwards and perform various tricks.
 Similarly, snowblades look more like their big ski brothers, which makes them slightly narrower and these are also usually made of the same materials their producers are using for full-length ski.

 When was the Skiboarding Sport Invented?

 It might be surprising but the Skiboarding sport is not the fashion of past 30 years.
 In fact, the very first short skis were most likely invented thousands of years ago alongside the first long skis.

 In the 1940's, mountaineers from Alps tried to make their ways across the mountains easier in winter and used short ski named Firn Gliders, aka Figl.